 What’s a wise application?

-Frank Bruni, who has been for much of his writing career, an expert on college admissions and college attendance has often said: “It’s not where you go [to college] but how you go.”
-We want you to discover how to go to school.
-Wisecollegechoices.com wants to guide you to become a consumer of the academic life of your chosen school not a consumer of it’s amenities.
+Author Frank Bruni writes, "It's not where you go [to college] but how you go.”
+Wisecollegechoices.com wants to guide you to become a consumer of the academic life of your chosen school, not a consumer of its amenities.

 Let's get started!